How do I know if my conflict is right for mediation?

 Have you worked with insurance companies?

 Yes.
-Our clients tend to be high-risk employers with high-deductible insurance policies that make the effectively self-insured, but we have also worked directly with automobile, homeowners’, renters’, and workers’ compensation insurance carriers.
+Over the years, several of my clients have been high-risk employers with high-deductible insurance policies that make the effectively self-insured, but I have also worked directly with automobile, homeowners’, renters’, and workers’ compensation insurance carriers.

 Are you licensed to practice law outside of New York?

-No. We presently have one attorney licensed to practice only in New York State.
-However, we have a wide network and might be able to help you find an attorney in your jurisdiction.
+No. I am presently the only attorney attorney at The Law Studio, and I am licensed to practice only in New York State.
+However, I have a wide network and might be able to help you find an attorney in your jurisdiction.

 Which court or agency locations do you cover?

-We cover workers’ compensation cases throughout New York State, especially now that there are Virtual Hearings available in some locations.
-We also provide per diem services to attorneys in the five boroughs of New York City and conduct many alternative dispute resolution processes by telephone or videoconference.
+I cover workers’ compensation cases throughout New York State, especially now that there are Virtual Hearings available.
+I also provide per diem services to attorneys in the five boroughs of New York City, and conduct many alternative dispute resolution processes by telephone or videoconference.